 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to everolimus or to any similar medicines such as sirolimus (Rapamune®) or temsirolimus (Torisel®).
-Do not use this medicine if you have severe liver disease or if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to everolimus or similar medicines, such as sirolimus (Rapamune®) or temsirolimus (Torisel®).
+Do not use this medicine if you are pregnant.

 How to Use This Medicine